-The Dumphy brothers were building carriages in Boston powered by steam, the most modern method of propulsion.
-They intended to start with a modest plant, costing about $15,000, which would produce 25 vehicles per month and employ 30 people.
-Automobiles produced in the Seattle plant were to be distributed throughout the Western United States west of St. Paul and as far south as the Mexican border.
+Dumphy said that the Seattle factory would build carriages powered by steam, which he called (not entirely accurately, given the ongoing development of gasoline engines) "the most modern method" ("To Build Automobiles").
+He announced plans to start with a modest plant, costing about $15,000, which would produce 25 vehicles per month and employ 30 people.
+Automobiles produced in the Seattle plant were to be distributed across the country "west of St. Paul and as far south as the Mexican border" ("To Build Automobiles").

 Nothing ever came of this proposal.
 The first auto to arrive in Seattle was an electric-powered vehicle.